b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Exercise 2 {#sec:statistics_intro_exercise2}

-A few years ago during a home party a few people bragged that they can recognize beer at random, since, e.g. "the beer of brand X is great, of brand Y is OK, but of band Z is close to piss" (or a similar claim).
+A few years ago during a home party a few people bragged that they can recognize beer blindly, just by taste, since, e.g. "the beer of brand X is great, of brand Y is OK, but of band Z is close to piss" (or a similar claim).

 We decided to put that to the test.
 We bought six different beer brands.
 One person poured them to cups marked 1-6.
 The task was to taste the beer and correctly place a label on it.